 We adopted a Code of Conduct that applies to all of our directors, officers and employees.
-This Code is intended to promote honest and ethical conduct, full, accurate and timely disclosure, and compliance with all applicable laws and government regulations.
+The Code of Conduct is intended to promote honest and ethical conduct, full, accurate and timely disclosure, and compliance with all applicable laws and government regulations.
 A copy of the Code of Conduct is available on our website at www.syntheticbiologics.com in the Investors section of the site.